Welcome to Surrey Gymnastic Society!

 - There will be a probation period, as determined by the Club Coordinator and Head Coach, for all new members and for members that have previously left the club and wish to return.

-- Summer training is included in fee schedule.*
+- Summer training is included in the fee schedule.*

 - Each year when you register your child with SGS you will be required to submit post-dated cheques for your child’s fees for the full season.
 Post-dated payment can also be made using VISA or MasterCard.
 Should you choose to pay the full season’s fees in one payment (upfront), you will receive a 5% discount.
 The office will not accept cash, however, Interac (Direct Debit) is available.